bibleexchange/courses/sermon-outlines-by-stephen-reynolds-sr/Psalm 25 Proverbs 25.md

 ##Paying the Price in Prayer (Psalm 25:3)

 Prayer is talking to God, but it is also hearing from God.
 As We put our trust in God, we can expect an answer to prayer (v.
 3).
 Because our hope fear and trust is in the Lord, we will not be put to shame.
-It is the treacherous without excuse – those who have turned against God
+It is the treacherous without excuse &mdash; those who have turned against God

 ##Paying the Price in the Word (Psalm 25:4,5)
-That God will guide him in (God's) ways... paths
+That God will guide him in (God's) ways&hellip; paths

 >Ps 25:4 Shew me thy ways, O LORD; teach me thy paths.
 5 Lead me in thy truth, and teach me: for thou art the God of my salvation; on thee do I wait all the day.